 Involves building a raft and paddling a defined course

 Personal safety considerations, briefing and de-briefing by supervising teacher.

 Adult supervision with each group.
-A Safety boat is on hand.
+A Safety Boat is available.

 At approved sites around Tinaroo.